yusufchestermorris/Portfolio/README.md

 # Portfolio website
 ### Designed Using HTML, SCSS, and Affinity Designer
-This website was built by me from the ground up including coding and illustration
+This website was built by me including coding and illustration